igorkunovski/HW-Java/README.md

 **Ex2 (mandatory)** Given an arbitrary list of integers, remove even numbers from it.

 **Solution:** as the rule for list is not strict I used randomly generated ArrayList of 20 Integers and build it in a separate method.
 Using for-each loop for checking the non-odd numbers and add them to resulting arrayList.
 Iterator is not help full it this task, because we need to check and remove (or add to a new list) - 2 using of .next().

 **Ex3 (mandatory)** Given an integer ArrayList.
 Find the minimum, maximum and average from this list.

 **Solution:** as the rule for list is not strict I used randomly generated ArrayList of 20 Integers and build it in a separate method.
 Min and max are set to the first element of the arrayList.
 Using for-each loop I compare element with maximum and if this is not new maximum then with minimum.
 And if one of them is true, min or max value is updated.
 I need one round O(n) to get the result.
 There is also solution to use quick sort for this ArrayList and take first and last elements, but it is O(n*log n).

+## _**HW4**_

+**Ex1 (mandatory)** Given a LinkedList with multiple elements.
+Implement a method that will return a "flipped" list of the one in the list.

+**Solution:** First I generate LinkedList with 10 random integers.
+Implemented method uses for-each loop to walk through the members of generated list and add these members to a new LinkedList from head.
+In the return the new filled list is "flipped".